Some New Mexicans skeptical about coronavirus vaccine

 The question has launched spirited discussions throughout the country, including Santa Fe, where talk about the vaccine — pro and con — is a daily topic on social media.

-People gave wide-ranging reasons for being hesitant or opposed to getting vaccinated.
+People give wide-ranging reasons for being hesitant or opposed to getting vaccinated.
 They center on personal history, concerns about timing and testing, skepticism about everything from science to politics.

 Sonny Thornton, 67, a Cochiti Lake resident, said she suffered from severe reactions to flu and shingles vaccines, and she was treated for cancer this year, giving her mixed feelings about “the latest and greatest.”